prryplatypus/ergate/README.md

 Ergeats is the spiritual successor of Ergate, ever since its developer disappeared and the original project became dormant.

 ## Documentation
-You can find the documentation for Ergate at [ergate.prryplatypus.dev](https://ergate.prryplatypus.dev).
+You can find the documentation for Ergate at [ergate.prryplatypus.dev](https://ergate.prryplatypus.dev), for as long as this website remains online.

 ## Acknowledgements
 Ergeats stands on the shoulder of giants: